Teams of 1-4

 Twin Lake, MI

-Celebrate after the race with food, awards and raffle, sharing epic stories of success and what you’d do differently next time.
+Celebrate after the race with a post-race meal, awards and raffle, sharing epic stories of success and what you’d do differently next time.

 You Can Do This.
 Here’s Why…